-where Y{i,t} is the cost and X{i,t} is a vector of cost determinants, i and t are cross section and time subscripts, respectively.
+where $Y{i,t}$ is the cost and $X{i,t}$ is a vector of cost determinants, i and t are cross section and time subscripts, respectively.
 The cost frontier represents the minimum cost achievable given a set of cost determinants.
 Firms operating on this frontier are deemed fully efficient, while those operating off the frontier are inefficient to some degree.
 This inefficiency is captured by the SFA model through a composite error term ($\varepsilon{i,t}$), which comprises a random error component ($v{i,t}$) and an inefficiency component (u_i).
-The random error component accounts for statistical noise and measurement errors, while the inefficiency component captures the firm-specific deviations from the cost frontier, which is measured as $[u_i = \hat{u}i - min(\hat{u}i)]$. u_i represents the proportion by which $Y{i,t}$ falls short of the frontier, and has a natural interpretation as proportional or percentage inefficiency.
+The random error component accounts for statistical noise and measurement errors, while the inefficiency component captures the firm-specific deviations from the cost frontier, which is measured as [$u_i = \hat{u}i - \min(\hat{u}i)$]. u_i represents the proportion by which $Y{i,t}$ falls short of the frontier, and has a natural interpretation as proportional or percentage inefficiency.

 SFA therefore offers an innovative approach by conceptualising corruption as an 'inefficiency' within a firm.
-In our context, all listed Chinese firms have been required by regulators to disclose their level of ETC spending (output Y_i).
+In our context, all listed Chinese firms have been required by regulators to disclose their level of ETC spending (output $Y{i,t}$).
 Based on the unique Chinese guanxi culture, we expect a level of normal ETC spending determined by observable firm variables (inputs $X{i,t}$), related to relational capital building.
 Firms with an excessive level of spending (abnormal spending) reflects the extent of corruption within the firm, and is captured by u_i .
-We re-estimate eqs.
-(2) and (4) based on the normal (expected) level of ETC spending proxies with firm-specific fixed effects.
-Individual fixed effects are obtained and then adjusted to generate our robust measure of corruption $[u_i = \hat{u}i - min(\hat{u}i)]$.
+We re-estimate equations (2) and (4) based on the normal (expected) level of ETC spending proxies with firm-specific fixed effects.
+Individual fixed effects are obtained and then adjusted to generate our robust measure of corruption $[u_i = \hat{u}i - \min(\hat{u}i)]$.
 The frontier in this context represents the 'minimum abnormal spending'.
 Therefore, a firm's distance from this 'minimum abnormal spending' frontier measures by how much the firm's spending on ETC exceeds the minimum abnormal spending within our sample, and represents the extent of corporate corruption.
 The higher the u_i , the greater the corruption within the firm.

-As before, we then estimate the relationship between the abnormal return following the trade and corruption, in this case inserting our new measures of corruption Alt Corrupt in eq.
-(7).
-Alt Corrupt2 is the estimate based on the standard variables in eq.
-(2).
+As before, we then estimate the relationship between the abnormal return following the trade and corruption, in this case inserting our new measures of corruption Alt_Corrupt in equation (7).
+Alt_Corrupt2 is the estimate based on the standard variables in equation (2).
+Alt_Corrupt4 is estimated based on the extended controls applied in equation (4).
+The results are presented below in Table 11.